Corporate Tax Filing

 Who Must File a T2 Return in Canada?

 All resident corporations must file a T2 Corporation Income Tax Return for every tax year.
-If your Ontario corporation exists—even if it did nothing all year—CRA expects a T2 return.
+If your Ontario corporation If your Ontario corporation exists, even if it did nothing all year, CRA expects a T2 returnCRA expects a T2 return.

 Corporations Required to File